 Tumon, Guam: Deadlocked talks and a deferral of key conservation and management measures.
 Most noteworthy for high-value tuna stocks.
 All mark a disappointing outcome for the Western and Central Pacific Fisheries Commission (WCPFC).

-Positive actions by the WCPFC protecting oceanic whitetip shark and cetaceans overshadowing by inaction.
+Positive actions by the WCPFC protecting oceanic whitetip shark.
+As well as cetaceans overshadowing by inaction.
 Inaction on whale sharks being entangled by purse seine nets.

 These fleets locating in the Western and Central Pacific.
 All as a targeting southern albacore tuna.
 Catches of albacore are rising from 53000 metric tonnes to 71000 metric tonnes.
 Rising over the last ten years.
 Thereby placing other vulnerable marine species like seabirds at risk.